-Why is Ireland Called the Emerald Isle?
+Why Is Ireland Called the Emerald Isle?

 Ireland is called the Emerald Isle really because of its lush greenery.
 This island is so beautiful and green with lots of rolling hills, trees and green grass.
-Green is a color which is really in abundance across this European island that sits just off the west coast of Great Britain.
+Green is a color that is really in abundance across this European island that sits just off the west coast of Great Britain.
 The climate and also the fair amount of rain that falls in this location help to keep the grass growing nice and tall.

 This island is also well known for its tall, rocky cliffs which reach high above the ocean waters.
 Because of its green and splendid nature, Ireland is often compared with the dazzling green jewel called the Emerald.
 It is a real gem of a place surrounded by the waters of the Atlantic Ocean and also the Irish Sea.

-One Country, Divided into Two Rules
+One Country, Divided Into Two Rules

-One interesting fact about these two separate areas is that the Northern region, which is still under British rule, has red post boxes to match in with Great Britain.
+One interesting fact about these two separate areas is that the Northern region, which is still under British rule, has red post boxes to match Great Britain.
 The Southern area of Ireland has green post boxes which reflect the Irish independence by using their own national color instead.

-Why does Ireland Have Castles?
+Why Does Ireland Have Castles?

 Castles are located throughout this country.
 When castles were built, they were made specifically for protection.
 At that time, there were often wars going on.
 Ireland had many invaders moving through the country.